List of A Series of Unfortunate Events characters: Jerome Squalor

 Jerome Squalor first appears in The Ersatz Elevator as the husband of Esmé Squalor.

 Together, Esmé and Jerome briefly adopted the Baudelaires.
 Jerome is kind to the Baudelaires, but completely submissive to Esmé and other characters due to his distaste for arguing.
 He is less of a follower of fashion than Esmé.
 Jerome is rich and successful as is his wife.
 At the end of the novel, Esmé leaves Jerome to become a member of Count Olaf's troupe and Count Olaf's girlfriend.
 The Baudelaires leave Jerome behind as he does not wish to help them rescue the Quagmires.

 In Lemony Snicket: The Unauthorized Autobiography, there are two letters concerning Jerome.
 One letter Lemony got from Jerome had him mentioning that the food at "The Anxious Clown" was terrible.

 Jerome returns in The Penultimate Peril.
 Feeling guilty at his desertion of the Baudelaires, he has been researching their case and writing a book about injustice entitled Odious Lusting After Finance (a backronym of "Olaf").
 He arrives with Justice Strauss to meet up with the Baudelaires and Dewey Denouement which led to them being confronted by Count Olaf.
 Jerome also meets his wife Esmé at the Hotel Denouement during the confrontation.
 When she dumps Count Olaf publicly, Jerome urges Esmé to rejoin his side.
 Esmé refuses his offer.
-When Dewey Denouement is accidentally killed during this confrontation which woke up all the patrons, Jerome states that the Baudelaires aren't murderers.
+When Dewey Denouement is accidentally killed during this confrontation which woke up all the patrons, Jerome states that the Baudelaires are not murderers.
 He gives his book to Justice Strauss to be used as evidence against Count Olaf at Count Olaf and the Baudelaires's trial which was met with a mix of cheers and hisses.
 His book was later used for kindling when Count Olaf started the fire at the Hotel Denouement.
 As the fire starts, Jerome is last seen on the first floor with the Man with a Beard But No Hair's hand on him.
 When Jerome asks how arson is a good thing when he hears the Man with a Beard But No Hair praise Count Olaf, the Man with a Beard But No Hair changes his comment by helping the Woman with Hair But No Beard direct Frank and Ernest to the elevator.

 In the Netflix TV series, Jerome Squalor is portrayed by Tony Hale.
 Unlike the book, Jerome does not teach the Baudelaires how to slide down the banisters and he only kisses Sunny when they go their separate ways.
 In "The Penultimate Peril" Pt.
 1, Jerome pretends to date Babs so that he can find the Baudelaires and is heavily implied to be in a relationship with Charles.
 He and Babs met at a support group of people who had bad experiences with Esmé.
 In "The Penultimate Peril" Pt.
 2, Jerome states that he and Esmé are still married and are in the middle of a trial separation.